WELCOME TO THE BEPS LIBRARY

 Book Review Websites:

-Thank you to all parents and guardians who volunteered at our BPS Spring Scholastic Book Fair.
+Thank you to all parents and guardians who volunteered at our BPS Fall Scholastic Book Fair.
 Also a big thanks to those who purchased at and donated to our book fair.
 We were able to gift a new book to many kids who could not afford a book.
-We will also be able to purchase about $1700 in new books for our BEPS Library.
+We will also be able to purchase about $1700 in new books for our BPS Library.